mediafly/extensions-documentation/extensions.md

 #### Open a folder
 *mflyCommands.js:* mflyCommands.openFolder(_id_) <br>
 *Description:* Opens the specified folder, where [id] is the ID of the folder.
-As described above, the historical navigational stack is maintained, and the user can return to it.
-The ID for a folder can be found in Airship.
-Expand the item, and the ID is displayed at the bottom. <br>
+The historical navigational stack is maintained only on iOS and Android.
+Viewer and Win/Mac app does not provide a way to navigate back to the extension.
+When possible, the extension should render the folder contents itself inside the extension and provide a consistent navigation experience inside the extension. <br>
 *Availability:* iOS, Android, Web Viewer, Win/Mac

-#### Goto an item or a folder (*deprecated*)
-*mflyCommands.js:* mflyCommands.goto(_id_) <br>
-*Description:* Gotos the specified item or folder, where [id] is the ID of the item or folder.
-As described above, when the app goes to another item or folder, the navigational stack behind the destination is thrown away, and the user is given the same navigational capabilities as if they opened the destination item directly.
-The ID for a folder can be found in Airship.
-Expand the item, and the ID is displayed at the bottom. <br>
-*Availability:* iOS, Android

 ### Filter (*deprecated*)